return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-directive.rst

 kernel-doc options
 ==================

-Here is a short overview of the options:
+Here is a short overview of the directives options:

 .. code-block:: rst